Skip to content

 Important Information

 The shared map shows only live and current locations.
-You will not share historical or tracking data with viewers.
+You will not share historical or tracking path data with viewers of the map sharing page.

-As vehicles move, their positions update in real time on the shared map.
+As vehicles (with hardware trackers) and people (with phone location sharing) move, their positions update in real time on the shared map.

 The map sharing respects the sub account's permissions and any exclusion zones you set.